 Being a nurse is a very demanding but very rewarding job with the possibility of touching the lives of many people.
 This was no better highlighted than during the COVID-19 pandemic.

-When the whole world is struck by fear and uncertainty, with many in block 2.0, nurses are actively at the forefront of assisting patients and doctors.
-Because the nursing profession requires the core of what makes us human - paying attention, being empathetic and caring - it will never be replaced by technology.
-However, technological innovations can lift nurses from the burden of many monotonous and repetitive tasks; especially in a pandemic where time is of the essence.
+When the whole world is struck by fear and uncertainty, with many subject to block 2.0, nurses are actively at the forefront of assisting patients and doctors.
+Because the nursing profession requires the core of what makes us human - paying attention, being empathic and caring - it will never be replaced by technology.
+However, technological innovations can relieve nurses from the burden of many monotonous and repetitive tasks; especially in a pandemic where time is of the essence.
 These tools may further become common in the daily working life of nurses in the near future.

-In fact, the 2020 Report (https://www.who.int/publications/i/item/9789240003279) on World Nursing Care from WHO emphasizes the importance of technology in both education and nursing practice.
+In fact, the 2020 Report (https://www.who.int/publications/i/item/9789240003279) on WHO World Nursing Care emphasizes the importance of technology in both education and nursing practice.
 Let's see which are the most promising.

 1 Robotics reduces monotonous tasks